marklchaves/projectx-clone/README.md

 Contributing
 ------------

 If you are interested in contributing to ProjectX, please [share something](/submission) with us and visit the [theme style guide](/style-guide).
-Read more about [blogging using CloudCannon here](https://docs.cloudcannon.com/editing/workflows/blogging/).
+Read more about [blogging using CloudCannon](https://docs.cloudcannon.com/editing/workflows/blogging/).

 ## Contact
 Give us a shout &amp; say hi <admin@projectx.is>.